Gideon Ray: The Ultimate Fighter

 In his quarterfinal matchup against Edwin Dewees, the two fought to a draw after two rounds, which called for a third round.
 As a cut had opened on Dewees face during the second round and the doctors let the fight continue.
 Ray lost the third round to a 10-9 decision by the judges.
 The bout was later called perhaps the bloodiest in Ultimate Fighter history.

 At The Ultimate Fighter: The Comeback Finale, Ray faced Charles McCarthy.
 Ray was defeated near the end of the first round with an armbar submission.

 International Fight League

 After being released from the UFC, Ray signed with the IFL, competing for the Toronto Dragons.
 Ray made his promotional debut at IFL: Connecticut on April 13, 2007.
 He won via first-round TKO.

 Ray next faced Brazilian Delson Heleno at IFL: Las Vegas on June 16, 2007.
 He was defeated via keylock submission in the second round.

-The two later fought again in a rematch at the World Grand Prix Semifinals later in November of that year, with Heleno winning, this time via first-round armbar.
+The two later fought in a rematch at the World Grand Prix Semifinals later in November of that year, with Heleno winning again, this time via first-round armbar.